TimMilesCox/masmx/README.txt

 _______________________________________________________________________________
-This is the freeware code tree masmx.7r2 documentation and downloads are at http://timmilescox.github.io/masmx
+This is the freeware code and tests tree masmx.7r3 documentation and downloads are at http://timmilescox.github.io/masmx
 _______________________________________________________________________________